Learn how to provide an accurate radiofrequency / cavitation treatment, at the exact right depth and exact right intensity

 • how to recognise when intensity is too low or too high for different people and different body areas on the same person

-…one can offer the most effective treatment possible with a:
+…you can offer the most effective possible treatment with a:

 • realistic number of sessions: usually 6-12 sessions (and definitely not 2-3 neither 20-30)